The latest news, views and insights in food trends

 Everyone’s a Mixologist in Quarantine

 Bars, pubs, clubs and some restaurants remain shuttered for public health.
 With typical drinking experiences unavailable in the US, a $74B opportunity is wide open.
-Innovative food service and CPG players have created an interesting new trend: cocktail kits.
+Innovative food service and CPG players have created a new trend to watch: cocktail kits.

 With meal kits well-established in the arena (and growing: meal kits are up +511% in popularity), cocktail kits are the next big movers-and-shakers in the space.
 Read on for 5 sip-sized insights into the trend, then download the full report at the link below.